jaslynmiura/eaton-palisades-fires-analysis/README.md

 ## Data

-- Environmental Justice Index: Access from the Centers for Disease Control and Prevention and Agency for Toxic Substances Disease Registry's Geospatial, Research, Analysis, and Services program.
+- Environmental Justice Index: Accessed from the Centers for Disease Control and Prevention and Agency for Toxic Substances Disease Registry's Geospatial, Research, Analysis, and Services program.
 The datafroma contains EJI data for the state of California.
     - Date Accessed: November 21, 2025

 - Eaton Fire Perimeter: Accessed from the County of Los Angeles Geohub.
 The dataframe contains geometries of the perimeter of the Eaton fire.